 It also included a drive to boost innovation to develop new techniques and products for disease and vector control.
 WHO said the GVCR “promises a new dawn for the control and elimination of vector-borne diseases”.

 Fighting insecticide resistance with next-generation insecticides

-Two new-generation insecticides were approved by WHO in 2017.
-These are being distributed in malaria areas for use in indoor residual spraying (IRS) programmes by the NgenIRS project.
+Global initiatives are having success in developing new products.
+Two new-generation insecticides were approved by WHO in 2017 and are being distributed in malaria areas for use in IRS programmes by the NgenIRS project.
+This is being carried out by the Innovative Vector Control Consortium (IVCC), the US President’s Malaria Initiative, Abt Associates, PATH and The Global Fund.
 Since 2016 the project has supported operations in 12 African countries and bought over 4.5 million bottles of the new insecticides.

 New odours to attract and repel mosquitoes

-- cyclopentanone, a mint-smelling flavour and fragrance: this was a powerful attractant for Culex quinquefasciatus mosquitoes
+- cyclopentanone, a minty-smelling flavor and fragrance: this was a powerful attractant for Culex quinquefasciatus mosquitoes

 Robotics, gene sequencing and cloud computing to detect diseases early

 Project Premonition is developing a high-tech system to identify potential disease outbreaks before they happen by capturing and analysing mosquitoes.
 Many animal species are reservoirs of human diseases and mosquitoes feeding on their blood can be exploited as sample collectors for diseases present in the locality.

 The project began in 2015 and is a collaboration between Microsoft Research (MSR), University of Pittsburgh, Johns Hopkins University, University of California Riverside, and Vanderbilt University.